Peer Review Process

 - Accuracy and relevance of references.

 4.2.
-Based on their assessment, reviewers classify the manuscript as:
+Based on their assessment, reviewers recommend one of the following decisions:

 5. Author Revisions

 5.1.
-If revisions are needed, authors receive anonymous comments and a deadline 5.2.
-Authors must provide a point-by-point response (see 4-Authors-Respond).
+If revisions are needed, authors receive anonymous comments and a specified deadline.

 6. Final Editorial Decision